w5xd/NyeVikingPowerMonitor/README.md

 a workalike for the OEM coupler.
 This difference requires some different resistor values on the PCB, and some compile-time definition changes in the sketch.
 <li>documentation for building a workalike of the original RFM-003 console using the same four layer PCB
-as works for the retrofit.
-There are two different console enclosure designs.
+as for the retrofit. <i>These are a work-in-progress and not ready to simply duplicate.</i> There are two different console enclosure designs.
 One is purely 3D printed plastic, the other is a 3D printed plastic fascade on a commerically available aluminum enclosure.
 </ul>